nautobot/nautobot-app-version-control/README.md

 # database so that it may generate diffs.
 DATABASES["global"] = DATABASES["default"]

+# Dolt requires a custom database router to generate the before & after queries for generating diffs.
+DATABASE_ROUTERS = ["dolt.routers.GlobalStateRouter"]

 # Add Dolt to your list of plugins.
 PLUGINS += [
    "dolt",